Jusoaresg/halley-flake/README.md

 > [!NOTE]
 > The unstable and dev packages are recommended for users who want the latest fixes, since Halley currently moves fast and releases may lag behind those fixes.

+# CONTRIBUTION
+For contributing you must fork this repo and setup separated branch before submitting pull request for cachix required GitHub secret variable